-A simple, refreshing Summertime combination of succulent roast pork, tree ripened peaches and tangy Dijon mustard.
-This dish got it’s foundation while spit roasting Tail and Trotters hazelnut finished pork over an almond wood fire during the intense summer heat in Southern California.
-I was looking for something meaty to eat for lunch but served cold in a lighter more salad like fashion.
+A simple, refreshing Summertime combination of succulent roast pork, tree-ripened peaches, and tangy Dijon mustard.
+This dish got it’s foundation while spit roasting Tail and Trotters hazelnut-finished pork over an almond wood fire during the intense summer heat in Southern California.
+I was looking for something meaty to eat for lunch but served chilled in a lighter more salad like fashion.
 It reminds me of something my mother would have prepared for us as children.

 WARNING: This post is not for the faint of heart, nor any vegans who may not have fully understood the title of my blog page and it’s full implications.
 Good Ramen is serious porky business.